Affordable At-Home Ketamine Therapy in Colorado and Florida

 About The Physician

 Jason Sebesto, DO, MSc is a diplomate of the American Board of Psychiatry and Neurology, having received his specialty medical training from Mayo Clinic.
 Dr. Sebesto has been involved in the field of neurology and neurobehavioral health since 2015.
-He has additional training in acceptance and commitment therapy (ACT).
+He has additional training in acceptance and commitment therapy (ACT) and actively explores the principles of Jungian analysis.
 Dr. Sebesto’s experience in alternative augmentation therapies and wellness is grounded in his education through the Academy of Preventive and Innovative Medicine.
 Dr. Sebesto is also a member of the American Society of Ketamine Physicians, Psychotherapists and Practitioners (ASKP3) and has over two decades of experience with psychedlic compounds.

 Jason Sebesto, DO, MSc